atmos/atmos.github.io/auto-deployment/index.md

 * GitHub creates a deployment for your successful commit status on the deployed branch.
 * The HerokuBeta service picks up the deployment and pushes your 'mybranch' branch out.

-## Options
+## Setup

+Auto-Deployment is available as a [github service](https://github.com/github/github-services) and is configured in your repository's admin settings under the Webhooks & Services section.

-GitHub will handle creating the Deployments via the API, but you will still need to configure a system that does the actual deployment for you.
+GitHub will handle creating Deployments via the API, but you will still need to configure a system that does the actual deployment for you.

 ### Supported Deployment Systems